kishanpatel789/kp_data_dev_site/content/posts/016_PythonScope.md

 UnboundLocalError: cannot access local variable 'counter' where it is not associated with a value
 ```

 Oops...
 I did it again.
 Here's what Python thought about the line `counter = counter + 1`.
-When you assign `counter` to a value (left side of `=`), Python compiles the function body with `counter` as a local variable.
-Later when you reference `counter` (right side of `=`), Python searches the local scope only and realizes it doesn't exist.
+When the interpreter reads the file, it sees `counter` is assigned to some object (left side of `=`); it thinks, "Oh, `counter` should be a local variable" as it compiles the function body.
+Later when the function is executed, Python sees a reference to `counter` (right side of `=`); because it's logged `counter` is a local variable, the interpreter searches the local scope only... to find `counter` doesn't exist.
 That's what the UnboundLocalError message is saying.

 But our intent was to update the global `counter`.
 It turns out you can't modify global objects while within a function.
 That's the default rule.
 And it's a good rule.
 Because you don't want your functions modifying global variables that other parts of your code depend on.
-That can make debugging a nightmare.
+That makes debugging a nightmare.

 But if you like living dangerously, you can stray from the safe path: Use the `global` keyword within your function.